Tariq628/Tariq628/README.md

 - 👋 Hi, I’m Tariq Ahmed
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently working on Django and React
-- 💞️ I’m looking to collaborate with Senior Developers
+- 💞️ I’m looking to collaborate in large products
 - 📫 How to reach me tariqq.ahmed(My Instagram), +923029699274(My WhatsApp)

 <!---